Any database handled by

 virtual function table.
 This table is an association list which

-particular tasks on that database.
-In this list, the
+perform particular tasks on that database.
+In this list,

-each element contains the name of a function, and its
+car of each element contains the name of a function, and

-the corresponding function.
-The defined function names and their
+cdr gives the corresponding function.
+The defined function

 Open the database.

 For example, the following is a valid virtual function table: